 I take steroid tablets every day

 Steroids can be used to suppress the immune system.
 The most common steroid tablet is called prednisolone.
-If you have been taking prednisolone every day for the last four weeks or more, and your daily dose of prednisolone is 20mg or more, then you need to shield.
+If you have been taking prednisolone every day for the last four weeks or more, and your daily dose of prednisolone is 20mg or more, then you should take extra care to protect yourself.

 If you are taking a different steroid tablet or if you’re not sure, please check with your rheumatology team.

 I am on immune-suppressing drugs (other than sulfasalazine or hydroxychloroquine) as well as a daily steroid tablet